DTJF/fbdoc/src/doc/Files.md

 fb-doc can use external emitter modules.
-These are executable binaries, compiled and linked as a library for dynamic linkage, either by using the FreeBasic compiler or any other compiler / linker combination.
+These are executable binaries, compiled and linked as a library for dynamic linkage, either by using the FreeBASIC compiler or any other compiler / linker combination.
 These files may have any name and get the system specific file name extension (= suffix) \em .so on LINUX or \em .dll on windows.